sayonaramemori/study-roads/javacode/tutor.md

 ### Inheritance
 1. Inheritance is similar in Java and C++.
 Java uses the extends keyword instead of the : token.
-All inheritance in Java is public inheritance;
-2. there is no analog to the C++ features of private and protected inheritance.
+All inheritance in Java is public inheritance;there is no analog to the C++ features of private and protected inheritance.
-3. Every method except constructor can be overrided, but using virtual keyword in C++ to override.
+2. Every method except constructor can be overrided,while using virtual keyword in C++ to override.
-4. Overloading functions is be inherited and overriding is unlike C++ which shadows the all functions with the same name in C++.
+3. Overloading functions is be inherited and overriding is unlike C++ which shadows the all functions with the same name in C++.

 ```java
 public class Manager extends Employee{